Oleffa/LeagueAI/README.md

 # History
 ## TODO
-- Implement decision making which task to do: Attack enemy, Reposition or lasthit minion
+- Implement Decision making algorithm
-- Implement policy finding
+- Make new demo video and update demo pictures
-- Some ideas for algorithms to improve detection and prevent miss detections
+- Update report with newest progress
-  - save position of character and if huge jumps in position happen there was probably a miss detection -> not necessary thanks to incredible tensorflow detection performance
+- Improve performance (or buy new computer $$$)
 ## 22.11.2017
 Planned how to implement the decision making.
 It will be based on a few parameters and also factor in the distance to the closest enemy tower into its decision making.
 Also it is required to know how much hp the player character has as a measure of "reward" for an action.
 Therefore a function to determine the percent of HP the player character has was implemented counting the green/non-green pixels of the health bar in the HUD.